 Do I need to be referred by a dentist for an orthodontic consultation?

 It is not essential to be referred by a dentist.
 However, it is important that your teeth and gums are healthy before starting orthodontic work.
-At Moira Wong Orthodontics we also have a family dental practice which can provide check-ups and treatment if required.
+At Moira Wong Orthodontics, we also have a family dental practice that can provide check-ups and treatment if required.

 How old does a child need to be for orthodontic treatment to begin?